-As the kick-off to the year, Ram Camp is filled with fun and activities as well as educational session for any student in attendance.
-During Fall 2014, Student Life hosted 180 students during Ram Camp.
+As the kick-off to the year, Ram Camp is filled with fun and activities as well as educational sessions for participating students.
+Each Fall, Student Affairs hosts hundreds of new, incoming students during Ram Camp.
 Educational session included alcohol and drug abuse prevention discussions and information relating to expectations, community standards, and consequences.